zblz/naima/README.rst

 Non-thermal spectral fitting with emcee
 =======================================

-``emcee_specfit`` uses MCMC fitting of non-thermal X-ray, GeV, and TeV spectra to constrain the properties of their parent relativistic particle distributions.
+``gammafit`` uses MCMC fitting of non-thermal X-ray, GeV, and TeV spectra to constrain the properties of their parent relativistic particle distributions.

-The workhorse of ``emcee_specfit`` is the powerful `emcee
+The workhorse of ``gammafit`` is the powerful `emcee
 <http://dan.iel.fm/emcee>`_ affine-invariant ensemble sampler for Markov chain
 Monte Carlo.